pingcap/docs/tidb-cloud/changefeed-sink-to-cloud-storage.md

     ![create changefeed to sink to s3](/media/tidb-cloud/changefeed/sink-to-s3-01-create-changefeed.jpg)

-4. Click **Next** to establish the connection from the dedicated TiDB cluster to Amazaon S3, then test and verify if the connection is successful.
+4. Click **Next** to establish the connection from the TiDB Dedicated cluster to Amazaon S3.
+TiDB Cloud will automatically test and verify if the connection is successful.

     - If yes, you are directed to the next step of configuration.
     - If not, a connectivity error is displayed, and you need to handle the error.
 After the error is resolved, click **Next** again.